ChrisAppier/CDX-Deviations/README.md

 1. Launch the GUI with `python gui.py`
 2. Enter search parameters (facility name, state, date range, CFR part, etc.)
-3. Click **Search WebFIRE** — results populate with report type, subtype, and download status
+3. Click **Search WebFIRE** — results populate with report type, subtype, and download status; previously downloaded reports are pre-selected and highlighted
 4. Select reports and click **Download Selected**
-5. Click **Scan for Deviations** to analyze all downloaded reports
+5. Click **Scan for Deviations** to analyze all downloaded reports, or use **Scan Local Folder…** to scan a folder of ZIPs from a prior session
-6. Review flagged rows (highlighted in red) and export to CSV if needed
+6. Review flagged rows (red = deviation, amber = manual review) and use the filter bar to narrow by facility, pollutant, or result type
+7. Export to CSV or XLSX if needed

 Downloaded ZIPs are cached locally in the `downloads/` folder and reused on subsequent searches.

+**Keyboard shortcuts:** `Return` — search, `⌘A` — select all results, `⌘S` — export CSV, `Escape` — cancel download.

 ---

 ## Repository Structure

 ```
-webfire_core.py   # Search, download, and scan logic
+webfire_core.py   # Search, download, classify, and scan logic
 gui.py            # Tkinter desktop UI
 requirements.txt  # Python dependencies
 downloads/        # Local cache of downloaded report ZIPs (gitignored)